Darren Hardy: Goal Setting Doesn't Work

 We often see people who have become successful in one area of life, but are utter disasters in many other areas.
 Tabloid magazines are full of this kind of drama, with headlines of bitter divorces, drunk driving arrests, family feuds, racist rants, bulimia, drug rehab, depression and suicide attempts.
 Many of these same people, the ones many Americans idolize, are some of the most unhappy, insecure and depressed people you will find.
 Why?
 Well, one reason has to do with what we have covered—the You Factor.
 Their extraordinary income far exceeded their actual personal development and feelings of self-worth, and money only exasperated their troubled feelings.
 Secondly, their focus on succeeding in one area of life created a great imbalance with the other areas.

 During the pursuit of what you want in one area of your life, be careful what you sacrifice in other areas.
 Also, be aware of the price you must pay to achieve the prize you seek.
 Some prizes might cost too much, and they might only be realized after payment has been made.

-As I mentioned in my Publisher’s Letter, now is the time to write the script for the life you have always dreamed of having—the health, the relationships, the thriving business, the financial abundance and freedom, and the knowledge that you are making a significant difference in the world and with the people around you.
+Now is the time to write the script for the life you have always dreamed of having—the health, the relationships, the thriving business, the financial abundance and freedom, and the knowledge that you are making a significant difference in the world and with the people around you.
 You can have it all, but it will require you to get serious and relinquish the fantasies that debt fairies will leave a stack of cash under your pillow while you sleep or that the Easter Bunny will bring you miracle diet chocolate, or that you can click your heels and your relationships will all be better.
 It will take rigorous planning, relentless commitment and steadfast dedication.
 That is why success is reserved for the willing few.